Contemporary Community Textile Artist Derbyshire UK

 Collaboration Kindness Carbon Sensitivity

 I am a contemporary community textile artist based in Amber Valley, Derbyshire, with a practice grounded in collective making, heritage, fibre knowledge, and socially engaged creative work.
-My approach centres on co-creating projects that support community wellbeing, connection and shared learning.
+My approach centres on co-creating projects that support community wellbeing, connection, civic pride and shared learning.

 -